I. You. He. She. It. We. They | Subject Pronouns in Haitian Creole

 What is a Pronoun?

-In the sentences above, I, You, He, She, It, We, & They can replace a person, place or thing in a sentence.
-Instead of saying “Eunice loves conch”, we can say “she loves conch”.
-Instead of saying “cats and dogs love chicken”, we can say “they love chicken”.
+In the sentences above, I, You, He, She, It, We, & They can replace nouns, such as people, places, or things.
+For example, instead of saying “Eunice loves conch,” you can use “she loves conch.”
+Similarly, instead of “cats and dogs love chicken,” you can say “they love chicken.”
+This helps make sentences more concise and avoids unnecessary repetition.

 Mwen